AlePaggiola/BaSP-M2023/README.md

 I made the html code and css for the log in and sign up pages and focused on making the validations on javascripts

+## Week 07

+This week i have been working on adding more functionality to the login and sign up pages, precisely with fetch

 ## Lenguages

 html, css, javascript